ethanlabs101/rofi-emulator-menu/README.md

 *Minimal dependencies, fully transparent, and modifiable*.

 ---

+## 📘 Before You Begin

+Retro-Fi assumes basic familiarity with Linux, including:
+- opening a terminal
+- copying and pasting commands
+- using sudo

+If you are new to Linux, consider reviewing a beginner Linux guide first.

+---

 ## Requirements & Dependencies ⚙️

 To run Retro-Fi, your system should have the following installed: